 Where can I recycle my e-waste?

 Residents with a Council residential waste service can use the hard waste collection service.
 You can book a hard waste collection online.

-We are holding our next free e-waste drop off day on Saturday 21 September 2019.
-For further information and to make a booking, visit the E-Waste Drop Off Day page.
+We are holding our next free waste drop off day on Saturday 14 March 2020.
+For further information and to make a booking, visit the Waste Drop Off Day page.